sanity-io/document-internationalization/README.md

 ### Language field

-The schema types that use document internationalization must also have a `string` field type with the same name configured in the `languageField` setting.
+The schema types that use document internationalization must also have a `string` field type with the same path name configured in the `languageField` setting.
 Unless you want content creators to be able to change the language of a document, you may hide or disable this field since the plugin will handle writing patches to it.

 ```ts
 // ./schema/lesson.ts